MarcusWalz/MakeRNAseq/README.md

 <dd>The directory where the Makefile lives.
 The `make` command can
 only be called from this directory.</dd>
 </dl>
+a
 ### A simple make file

 > You can try running everything below yourself, assuming you already
 > cloned the repository.
 Simply `cd` to the directory `examples/simple`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+a
 # this rule creates a file called Hello.
 Hello : ;
 	echo Hello > Hello
-a
+aa
-# this rule creates a file called Word.
+# this rule creates a file called World.
 World : ;
 	echo World > World

 # This rule combines the files Hello and World.
 # n.b.
 Hello and World are dependencies for the rule below.
-HelloWorlad : Hello World ;
+HelloWorld : Hello World ;
 	cat Hello World > HelloWorld
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~